19 Best Unkillable Houseplants Ideal for Beginners

 10. English Ivy (Hedera helix)

-English Ivy is easy to grow and adapts easily to a wide range of growing conditions.
+English Ivy is an easy-care, air-purifying plant that adapts easily to a wide range of growing conditions.
 It is a hardy plant that will not die from a few days neglect.

 The attractive English Ivy is useful as a screen for the unattractive spots, as a hanging basket plant or as a climber on a trellis or on a moss-stick.